-III.
+IV.
 Tutorials

 Several tutorials designed to transfer technical and professional knowledge and knowhow as part of the experiential learning process.
-These interactive and specialized tutorials are used to teach by example the use of software like Thomson Reuters' Refinitiv and Bloomberg professional.
+These interactive and specialized tutorials are used to teach by example the use of software like Realtime Financial Trading System (FTS) and Cases ECN Platform.

-IV.
-Trading Cases
+V. Trading Cases